ESN2025/GEOFFRE_Lab2/readme.md

 ## Progress

 The system is functionnal, both the 1 and 3 7 segment counters have been implmented, backed by C logic from the NIOS over the AVMM bus.

+> note: if this wavedrom cannot be viewed using vscode, you can view it using [this website](https://wavedrom.com/editor.html)

 ```wavedrom
 { "signal": [